 Next, you are ready to make the snowman craft!

-Glitter Paint Snowman Craft
+Glitter Paint Snowman

-in a bowl and a new shower scrub.
-You can get a pack of these at the dollar store.
-This was the perfect stamper for our snowman’s body.
-The Toddlers could grab the pouf with a gross hand grasp and smash it right down on the construction paper.
+The shower puff was the perfect stamper for our snowman’s body and a great painting tool for toddlers.
+The Toddlers could grab the shower pouf with a gross hand grasp and smash it right down on the construction paper.